icpctools/icpctools/README.md

 All of the tools are provided under the included MIT license and are "Free as in Beer".
 We welcome you to use and enjoy them, but if you ever run into anyone who has contributed to them - Tim, John, Sam, Troy, Nicky, etc. we would greatly appreciate it if you'd buy us a beer, a stroopwafel, or some other suitable token!

-## Disclaimer

-The tools on this page are provided free and "as is", with the usual disclaimers: lack of guarantee of suitability for any particular purpose, no stated or implied responsibility for the results of their use, etc. In other words, we find these tools to be very useful in supporting a variety of common programming contest operations, and we think you will too; but we do not guarantee that they will do exactly what you want for your programming contest.
-Neither ICPC nor its affiliates or volunteers make any guarantees at all regarding the code.

 All ICPC Tools are Copyright © by the ICPC.